Swift Guard Statements Explained

 Table of contents

-Swift has lots of cool features that help the budding developer make great good that is safe and readable at the same time.
+Swift has lots of cool features that help the budding developer write great code that is safe and readable at the same time.

 Swift Guard